oasisprotocol/old-docs/src/operators/stake-management.md

   If you are running a validator node, you should use `--entity` instead and the directory containing `entity.json` with your private key.

-The above generation and signing of the transaction is done offline.
+The above generation and signing of the transaction can be done offline.

-To submit our transaction, we need to copy `b.json` where the online Oasis node has access to (e.g. via ssh) and run on server:
+To submit our transaction, we need to copy `b.json` to a location accessible by the online Oasis node (e.g. via ssh) and run on the server:
 ```bash
 $ ./go/oasis-node/oasis-node stake account submit \
     --stake.account.id 4ea5328f943ef6f66daaed74cb0e99c3b1c45f76307b425003dbc7cb3638ed35 \